What are the consequences of shoplifting?

 It is very important to fight shoplifting charges.
 Ways to do this:

-- Diversionary program where the case is dismissed after a period of time and certain conditions are met.
+- We analyze the case to determine if a diversionary program is appropriate, whereby a case is dismissed after a period of time with certain conditions met.

-- Change the shoplifting charge to another charge that does not have such significant penalties.
+- Sometimes we can persuade the the prosecutor to amend or change the shoplifting charge to another charge that does not have such significant penalties.

-- Persuade the prosecutor to not impose probation or jail time.
+- In some situations, we advocate for the State not to impose probation or jail time.

 Can shoplifting be expunged from My Record?